fprime-community/fprime-system-reference/docs/course/prerequisites.md

 To start Ubuntu under WSL, search for Ubuntu in the start menu and select the "Ubuntu 20.04 on Windows" APP.
 All class commands should be run these Ubuntu 20.04 terminals.

-**Note:** full instructions and troubleshooting helpe is available in the [Microsoft documentation](https://learn.microsoft.com/en-us/windows/wsl/install).
+**Note:** full instructions and troubleshooting help are available in the [Microsoft documentation](https://learn.microsoft.com/en-us/windows/wsl/install).

 Once WSL is running, you can install the base F´ required packages from the Ubuntu shell using: